Meet the amazing Milena Potekhina! Featured artist in the Ultimate Face Painting Guides and More!

-This Guide comes with 20 sturdy paper sheets of children's faces that you can paint your final designs on, 10 Flower step by step Design sheets for you to follow on top of with your practice board placed on top, and 1 Practice Board that is easy to paint on and easy to wash off with soap and water.
+This Guide comes with a total of 20 sturdy paper sheets of paper, 10 of the sheets are Flower and Leaf step by step design sheets for you to follow on top of with your practice board, and 10 are of the final designs on faces that you can practice on.
+The Practice Board is easy to paint on and easy to wash off with soap and water.
 You will also get QR codes to watch videos of each design.

 What is the Ultimate Face Painting Practice Guide : Volume 2 best for?

 Don't forget, practice makes progress!
 When you don't have a willing live model, practice tools like this will save the day!
 These amazing guides created by world renowned and award winning artist Milena Potekhina, are just what you need to learn to paint beautiful 1 stroke flower designs.
 You will not only learn how to paint a variety of flowers (Purple Lisianthus, Tulip, Morning Glory, Kala, Dame’s Rocket, Lily of the valley, Rose, Poppy, Clematis, Daffodil) but you will also learn how to layer them with leaves, dots, swirls and vines to create balanced and flowing designs for the face.
 Sparkling Faces Ultimate Face Painting Practice Guides were designed for multiple uses for you face painting business.
 You can use these for practice and for creating your own images for your design boards.
 Once you have practiced until you feel like your muscle memory has kicked in, you can paint your own designs using all of the elements that you learned on the 20 paper sheets.
 You can laminate these pages or put them in a spiral notebook with plastic page protectors for customers to browse through.
 You can also create your own designs for private makeup appointments or for special holiday designs.